metastableB/msb-neovim/README.md

 - [ ] The theme picker using telescope does not seem to work.
 When setting a theme, we seem to be encountering an error.

+# TODOs

+- [ ] Clean default settings and plugin configurations.
+- [ ] Verify each and every existing (pre-packaged) plugin is working properly
+- [ ] Configure packaged plugins.
+- [ ] Start extending with more plugins